 Most prominent people in Africa today (including Africa’s king of the tracks and long distance runner Haile Gebrselassie of Ethiopia) can testify to this.
 Haile used to run several miles to and from school every single day.
 The conditions haven’t changed much across rural Ethiopia.
 Those who can run will run.
 The question is; what about those who cannot run?
 Many of the poor children give up on education and get caught up in the bubbles of illiteracy and ignorance.
 In most cases, this becomes a generational curse.
 Poor illiterate parents are less likely to send their children to school which means their children and grandchildren get caught up in this bubble too.
 Extending the hands of education to more rural towns and communities across the continent (especially in countries like Burundi, Sierra Leone, Liberia, Burkina Faso, etc.) can go a long way in helping break this cycle.

 Another major problem facing education in Africa today is the lack of QUALITY education itself.
 Africa has so many graduates but very few quality graduates.
 Several people graduate from school with degrees upon degrees but with the lack of application.
 In other words, most students spend years in school but work very hard just to graduate.
 Most students graduate with certificates, diplomas and degrees but unable to apply what they’ve learnt to better their everyday lives.
 A friend I met in school knows almost everything about all past American presidents.
-Meanwhile, this friend of mine doesn’t even know when and how to sow seeds.
+Meanwhile, this friend of mine doesn’t even know when and how to water and nurse seedlings.
 We learn so many unnecessary things in school instead of focusing on the most important things in life.
 Instead of learning about American presidents, we could be learning about proper ways of growing crops and rearing animals.